Letter of Authority

 Any LOA created by a third party will be routed for customer approval prior to evaluation by Union Pacific.

 With the exception of the contact email address(es) and expiration date, LOAs are not editable once submitted.
-If other changes are desired, a new LOA must be created and the previous LOA cancelled.
-Customers may cancel a LOA at any time by changing the expiration date to the current date.
-Cancellations typically take around three business days for all account accesses to be revoked.
+If other changes are desired, a new LOA must be created and the previous LOA expired.
+Customers or Third Parties may expire an LOA at any time by changing the expiration date to the current date.
+Expiration typically take around three business days for all account accesses to be revoked.